 Candy is a great way to make your guests happy.
 Purchase heart-shaped candies or chocolates to go along with the celebration of love.
 Depending on where you purchase the sweets, you can write a personalized message on the wrapper.
 If you have more time, you can print out personalized messages and tape them to the candies instead.

 You can’t go wrong with candle party favors.
 The many options of colors and sizes are endless.
 If you choose a neutral colored candle, tie a ribbon (in the color of your theme) around it to add some personality.
 Add a thank you tag or personal message as the finishing touch.

 17. Seed Packets

 Let guests take home a part of the party with a seed packet.
 Choose seeds that match the flowers on display at the party to make it more personable.
+They can grow these flowers in their backyard.
 Attaching a wedding save-the-date or a quirky note from the Bride and Groom to the seed packet is a great reminder for the guests to plan for a wedding.

 Customized frosted cookies in the shape of a couple in the middle of a proposal or an engagement ring are a tasty favor sure to hit the spot.
 To stray away from the cookie-cutter designs, feel free to freehand with your icing.

 Eating and drinking are on the list of top things people love to do at parties.
 Give guests tailored bottles of water or champagne glasses.
 Tie with a colorful ribbon matching your theme or include a message.
 Also, an excellent idea for a saves the date/party favor combo.

 Create a music mix of your favorite songs as a couple.
 Labels are an efficient way to distribute save the date information or an eccentric message from the couple about your engagement.
 This is a fun way to have guests peek into your life as a couple.